- Some Updates from Jun 7, 2020, 8:08am

 The brief digression was about Thomas Jefferson’s support for slavery getting lumped in with his talk about equality, and that hypocrisy wasn’t just him and hasn’t ended with him, as just this week has made abundantly clear.
 (Apologies that the articles couldn’t all be under Free Culture licenses.)
 And once I re-read those stories, I realized that there was a more important conversation to have.

 That ignores the older—but still ongoing—stories of Ahmaud Arbery’s murder in Georgia, Stephon Scott’s brutal arrest in Brooklyn for not wearing a mask and threatening observers, and EMT Breonna Taylor shot eight times in Kentucky during a no-knock warrant while her boyfriend Kenneth Walker was charged with attempted murder of a police officer for trying to stop them.
 It ignores any stories that might have transpired since Thursday, since the reports are starting to blend together.
 It’s just a sampling of the stories that have gained national attention because the victims’ families or lawyers were media savvy, rather than a complete picture.
-And ignores the ongoing nightmare of how we treat asylum-seekers that’s made worse by a pandemic.
+And it ignores the ongoing nightmare of how we treat asylum-seekers that’s made worse by a pandemic.
 It also ignores both LGBT issues (Pride Month starts tomorrow) and anyplace that isn’t the United States.

 In other words, it’s a lot.
-But it’s only a lot of news, I realize, and for a lot of communities, the difference between this week and other weeks is only that people like me see and hear enough to say “that’s a shame” before going back to arguing over our favorite movie directors or whatever it is normal people do.
+But it’s only a lot of news, I realize, and for a lot of communities, the difference between this week and other weeks is only that people like me see and hear enough to say “that’s a shame” before going back to arguing over our favorite movie directors or whatever it is that normal people do.

 The upshot is that I want to talk about the problems with policing, how it got that way, and what we might be able to—ideally—fix it.

 As I mentioned when I talked about gathering African American literature in the public domain back in February, I’m just a white guy with a lot of privilege and not much power.
 So, I’m going to put my foot in my mouth.
-I’m not asking any of my black friends and acquaintances to validate this, partly because we (white people) need to start standing on our own on these issues and partly because they have enough on their emotional plates, just now, that they shouldn’t be asked to set me straight.
+I’m not asking any of my black friends and acquaintances to validate this, partly because we (white people) need to start standing on our own on these issues, and partly because they have enough on their emotional plates, just now, that they shouldn’t be called on to set me straight.

 Which is all to say that I apologize now for anything that I will inevitably overlook.
 Especially if I enter territory that intersects with your life and get it wrong and have the capacity for it, I invite you correct me as strenuously as you please.
 But if you don’t have the capacity for it now, please forgive the error, if not me.